Frequently Asked Questions

 Pricing is always an important question, but it’s impossible to give an exact amount or even a fair estimate without the details of your request.
 Our rates don’t fluctuate based on project type.
 Product complexity, equipment needs, and labor hours dictate your order cost.
 We’re constantly working to optimize our processes so we can pass those savings on to you.

 Labor is an essential part of your product development for many reasons.
-Including Fair Labor Practices and Fair Pay.
 Our approach to hiring staff is to keep overhead low by curating a team that is talented, skilled, educated, and passionate.
 We have no desire to compete with China or other locations with extremely low labor costs.
 We’re a relatively small staff, but we hold the technical skill, knowledge, and experience that surpasses most design staff and manufacturing facilities.
+We believe in and engage in fair labor wages and fair labor practices.

 We are not likely to be the cheapest option in manufacturing because we pay a fair wage to employees and contractors.
 However, we’ve proven to reduce costs for our clients, year over year through accuracy, consistency, and technical expertise.